seanmerron/Retirement-Roadmap/README.md

   - Pet insurance would have helped with the costs but it’s a waste of money if you have a healthy animal.
 You just never know with an animal but most of them I’ve been around have never had large medical bills like my current dog.
 - The bigger the pet, the bigger the poops, bigger the food, bigger the toys, bigger the meds but the shorter they live :-/

-### Step 4: One Month Expenses + $1,000 Buffer + Cash Stash
+### Step 4: One Month Income + $1,000 Buffer + Cash Stash

-It's important to not live paycheck to paycheck and the first way to do that is to have enough in your checking account for 1 month of expenses + a $1,000 buffer for unexpected/emergency expenses.
+It's important to not live paycheck to paycheck and the way to do that is to have enough in your checking account for 1 month of income + a $1,000 buffer for unexpected/emergency expenses in the event you go over your budget.

-You have a budget now so you know exactly how much you spend monthly.
-Use the leftover in your Misc expenses budget at the end of the month to start saving this amount up.
-You'll have enough for all of your monthly expenses and this month’s paychecks are preparing for the next month so you don't have to countdown until payday anymore.
+You have a budget now so you know exactly how much you plan to make and spend monthly.
+At the end of the month, use the leftover in your Misc expenses budget to start building this 1 month + buffer amount up before you use it to start paying extra towards debt or saving more.
+After this is built, at the start of every month you'll have enough for your whole monthly budget and paychecks are preparing for the next month so you don't have to countdown until payday anymore.

 This peace of mind is important before tackling debt.
-If you need more peace of mind due to variable income or job insecurity then you may choose to increase the # of months of expenses saved before moving onto the next step.
+If you need more peace of mind due to variable income or job insecurity then you may choose to increase the # of months of income saved before moving onto the next step.

 Start a Material Stash
 - A great habit for you and teaching your kids early is to buy new materialistic items with old materialistic item's money.
 Hobbies come and go and your wants/desires change over time.
 Learning to sell old toys before buying the next toy is a great habit to learn thoughtful spending and control clutter.